Sylvain-Frey/Systematic-Literature-Review/README.md

 -------------

 This script extracts metadata from ACM pages:
 - run search queries manually and save the resulting HTML on disk (maximum 20 papers per page).
 - concatenate all pages together.
 - run acm-formatter to generate CSV from the HTML.

-Usage: acm-formatter <input-file> <output-file> <query>
+Usage: acm-formatter "input-file" "output-file" "query"

 Example: